WYAT (Where You At) Tour: Marketing

 On August 18, 2022, the group released the official poster for the world tour in their Facebook account officially announcing its kick-off at the Smart Araneta Coliseum.
 On September 2, they released the music video for their comeback single "WYAT (Where You At)", from which the tour name was derived from.
 This is SB19's first comeback since the release of their EP Pagsibol in 2021.
 On September 4, a one-minute teaser has been uploaded in their Twitter account, unveiling the confirmed cities and dates for the tour.
+The first show held at Smart Araneta Coliseum was sold out within 24 hours after ticket released to the general public.

 Set list

-The following set list is representative of the show on September 17, 2022.
-It is not representative of all concerts for the duration of the tour.
+The following set list is from the September 17, 2022 show in Quezon City.
+It is not representative of all shows throughout the tour.